-Excludes demand response resources: The CDR report does not account for the contribution of demand response.
+Excludes most demand response resources: The CDR report does not account for the contribution of demand response capacity outside of Emergency Response Service (ERS).
 According to the November 2024 Annual Report on ERCOT Demand Response, there are approximately 10.5 GW of Non-Controllable Load Resources (NCLRs) and 1.2 GW of Controllable Load Resources (CLRs).
 Combined, these resources total 11.7 GW of flexible load that reliably reduces consumption during periods of system strain, the very conditions the CDR is intended to evaluate.
 During these events, these load resources will reliably reduce to a fraction of their peak demand.